|

 Posted By: The Atlanta Business Chronicle

-ATLANTA (Atlanta Business Chronicle) -- Paul Breslin discusses financing options for the new Embassy Suites Hotel at Gwinnett Center, headed by Tifton Georgia-based GS Development Inc.
+ATLANTA (Atlanta Business Chronicle) -- Paul Breslin, hotel consultant, discusses financing options for the new Embassy Suites Hotel at Gwinnett Center, headed by Tifton Georgia-based GS Development Inc.

 MORE >>